greenelab/core-accessory-interactome/processing/README.md

 Each point is a sample.
 ![all_samples](https://github.com/greenelab/core-accessory-interactome/blob/master/explore_data/TPM_accessory_genes_all_samples.svg)

-A sample is considered PAO1 if the median gene expression of PA14 accessory genes is 0 and PAO1 accessory genes in > 10.
+A sample is considered PAO1 if the median gene expression of PA14 accessory genes is 0 and PAO1 accessory genes in > 5.
-Similarlty, a sample is considered PA14 if the median gene expression of PA14 accessory genes is > 10 and PAO1 accessory genes in 0.
+Similarlty, a sample is considered PA14 if the median gene expression of PA14 accessory genes is > 5 and PAO1 accessory genes in 0.

-A threshold of 10 is used because we found that using a threshold of 0 included some other SRA-labeled strains.
+A threshold of 5 TPM is used based on our analysis in [0_decide_threshold.ipynb](0_decide_threshold.ipynb).
+The goal of this notebook was to  define a threshold to determine if a sample if PAO1 or not (likewise, if a sample is PA14 or not).
+We used known labels from SRA to do this.
+Specifically, we examined the distribution of PAO1 samples (grey) vs non-PAO1 samples (blue).
+We define the threshold to be one that separated between the two distributions.
+We use this threshold in [1_create_compendia.ipynb](1_create_compendia.ipynb) to partition gene expression data into PAO1 and PA14 compendia.because we found that using a threshold of 0 TPM included some other SRA-labeled strains.

-For example, within the PAO1 binned compendium there are samples that SRA labeled as PAK or Clinical).
+Using a threshold of 0 TPM, within the PAO1 binned compendium there are samples that SRA labeled as PAK or Clinical).
 ![pao1_compendium_0thresdhold](https://github.com/greenelab/core-accessory-interactome/blob/master/processing/TPM_median_acc_expression_pao1_compendium_0threshold.svg)